denisbeslic/MALDIfingerprint/README.md

 - directory with theoretical MS files with mass and intensity columns in .txt format

 ### Output
-- overview table showing number of peaks between all experimental and theoretical MS files in .csv format
+- overview table showing absolute number of overlapping peaks between all experimental and theoretical MS files in .csv format
 - directory with experimental MS files with additional "peak" and "subclass" columns in .csv format